-- Reconsider banking legislation to advance the Iraqi banking sector to keep up with global developments and face challenges, especially in the credit facilities market. - 7682.
-Focus on increasing credit, financing, and soft loans and activating deposit employment. - 3.
-Hold workshops and conferences to analyze the performance efficiency ofbanks and how to improve credit management in banks. - 4.
+- 3. Hold workshops and conferences to analyze the performance efficiency of banks and how to improve credit management in banks. - 4.
 Develop strategies to improve credit rules to attract and encourage foreign investors to achieve economic development. - 5.
 Develop human capital in banks and enhance their skills to increase efficiency and effectiveness and keep up with rapid technological developments. - 6.
-Activate Article "26" of the Banking Law by developing effective strategiesand detailed annual plans. - 7797.
-Expand by opening new banks and branches of existing banks in major cities outside the capital to increase banking density.

-8. Prepare studies and research supported by reliable statistics on the Iraqi credit market to develop effective solutions to address credit gaps.
+Activate Article "26" of the Banking Law by developing effective strategies and detailed annual plans. - 7.
+Expand by opening new banks and branches of existing banks in major cities outside the capital to increase banking density. - 8.
+Prepare studies and research supported by reliable statistics on the Iraqi credit market to develop effective solutions to address credit gaps.